bokeh/bokeh/sphinx/source/docs/tutorial/tools.rst

 names to columns in the data source, or to special known variables.

 Field names starting with “@” are interpreted as columns on the data source.
 Field names starting with “$” are special, known fields.
-For more information about those fields can be found on the |hovertool| reference.
+More information about those fields can be found on the |hovertool| reference.

 Here is an example of how to configure and use the hover tool: